ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 1. Scroll down, click on the three *Generate* link to populate the values and click the Send button
 2. Scroll down below the Call operation button.
 You should see a 200 OK and a response body as shown below.
-You get the response from the back-end.
+You get the response from the back end.
 ![Test app](./images/portal-testsend.png)

 # Step 5 - Invoke the API

 Now that you have browsed the API Portal and registered / tested the API’s that **Quote** is providing, it’s time to test them out from a real application.

-Sample code (snippets) are provided from developer portal for different language (cUrl, Ruby, Python, PHP, Javascript, Java, Go, Swift) .
+Sample code (snippets) are provided from developer portal for different language (cUrl, Ruby, Python, PHP, JavaScript, Java, Go, Swift) .

   1. Login into the developer portal as an application developer using your developer credentials.
   1. Click the **API Products** link